atonyit/addToCart/README.md

 # Add to Cart Application

 This is a simple web application that allows users to add items to a shopping list and remove them.
 The application uses Firebase Realtime Database to store the shopping list data.
+This can be run on all devices, if on a mobile device, simply save it to the home screen and it will work as intended.

+!!!
+Icon currently isn't being displayed !!!

 ## Project Structure